“Wise artists seek out critical evaluations.”

 Later, perhaps during a breather, use an “I” statement to follow up on the harshness of the comment: “You were right to point out when my rhythm was off, but I felt like I was being attacked rather than informed.”

-That should be enough to prompt an ordinarily cordial person to recognize any lapse of courtesy and apologize.
 If the same musician heaves another gruff remark as you rehearse, you may want to reverse the order of your response: coolly report how the remark makes you feel, and then get on with rehearsing.

 When you dole out critiques, use non-accusing words that focus on musical matters.
 Here’s another brief example: